 With a sad smile, she nodded at him, and led the way out of the classroom.
 She did understand what he meant, because she didn’t think she’d be able to handle even her own disappointment when the time came, much less everyone else’s.

 The sun shone brightly down on Hogwarts Castle the next day.
-Most students were abuzz with excitement for the match that afternoon.
+Most students were abuzz with excitement for the match later that afternoon.
 The entire castle was decked out in paraphernalia to show support for their team.
 Students made hats and scarves, some carried around enchanted pennants.
 It should have been impossible not to feel the festive atmosphere roaming around through the sea of navy and bronze and red and gold.

 Harry, Ron, and Hermione, however, were finding it difficult to feel excitement for the day.
 As everyone headed to the pitch, Harry looked very sorry to not be able to continue onto the grounds with everyone else, instead having to head towards the dungeons for his detention with Snape.